golang-migrate/migrate/database/spanner/README.md

 ## Multiple statements

 In order to be able to use more than 1 DDL statement in the same migration file, the file has to be parsed and therefore the `x-clean-statements` flag is required

+## DML

+In order to have a migration file with DML you need to start the migration file with a one line comment for example #DML and use `x-dml-comment-flag=DML`

 ## Testing